 6. Eye Health

 Not to scare you, but macular degeneration is one of the leading causes of vision loss around the world.
 The good news?
 Prioritizing a nutrient diet is one of the best expert-approved ways of keeping eyesight on point and potential eye diseases at bay.
 Specifically, certain studies have shown supplementing vitamin B6 in conjunction with other vitamins like folate is a crucial strategy for optimum eye health.

 7. Arthritis Management

-As pointed out here, a deficiency in vitamin B6 has been associated with increased symptoms of rheumatoid arthritis and other pain-related complications.
+As pointed out in a study, a deficiency in vitamin B6 has been associated with increased symptoms of rheumatoid arthritis and other pain-related complications.
 If supplemented, vitamin B6 may benefit the disease by reducing inflammation, thus alleviating swelling and other common signs and symptoms of rheumatoid arthritis.

 8. Relieve & Manage PMS

 As we mentioned earlier, vitamin B6 plays a major role in regard to our hormones.
 Thus, it doesn't come as a huge surprise that adequate levels of the vitamin might benefit those who suffer from killer PMS symptoms, specifically breast pain, nausea, cramps, fatigue, and headaches.
 Plus, it might even help reduce the skin's propensity to break out pre-period.

 "It's believed vitamin B6 helps with PMS because of its positive effects on specific neurotransmitters that are responsible for pain management in the brain as well as its ability to increase blood flow and manage hormones," says Dr. Axe.
 "It's recommended for women who experience frequent PMS symptoms to take B complex vitamins regularly, especially in the 10 days before menstruating."